Jesse Jackson and wife remain under observation for COVID-19 - NewsBreak

 Jesse Jackson and wife remain under observation for COVID-19

-CHICAGO (AP) — The Rev. Jesse Jackson, and his wife, Jacqueline, remain under doctors’ observation at a Chicago hospital and are “responding positively to treatments” for COVID-19.
-One of the couple’s five children, Jonathan Jackson, tells The Associated Press they’re being carefully monitored, in part because of their age.
-The 79-year-old Jackson is vaccinated against the virus and received his first dose in January during a publicized event as he urged others to receive the inoculation as soon as possible.
-His 77-year-old wife is also an activist.
-Both were admitted to Northwestern Memorial Hospital a day earlier.www.classichits106.com
+CHICAGO (AP) — The Rev. Jesse Jackson, and his wife, Jacqueline, remained under doctors' observation Sunday at a Chicago hospital and were “responding positively to treatments” for COVID-19, their son told The Associated Press.
+The couple, married for nearly six decades, were https://apnews.com/article/health-coronavirus-pandemic-jesse-jackson-bc8777b053dd02ae04ecb60f4ba58cf5">admitted to Northwestern Memorial Hospital a day earlier....www.edglentoday.com

 Comments / 0